alecxander567/My-Blog-Website/README.md

 # Blog Website

-I post here my status and learnings for subjects like Advanced Networking and Information Assurance & Security subjects.
+This is a school project I post here my status and learnings and experiences for subjects like Advanced Networking and Information Assurance & Security subjects.
 <hr>

 ## Languages Used :